ページID:7932

 Brief Biography

-1935 Although he had planned to study in Europe the following year, after completing his second semester at Berlin University he was called back to Japan as his father was ill.
+1935 Although he had planned to study in Europe the following year, he was called back to Japan after completing his second semester at Berlin University as his father was ill.

 1950 Appointed a member of the Nitten Exhibition jury for the first time, he entered "Road" in the 6th Nitten Exhibition, a work that won him the recognition of both the art world and public.

 1968 In April, he completed the murals in the New Imperial Palace.
-He was appointed a member of the Specialist Committee of the Council for the Protection of Cultural Treasures, and in November he held an exhibition of seventeen sketches and studies under the title "The Four Seasons of Kyoto".
+He was appointed a member of the Specialist Committee of the Council for the Protection of Cultural Treasures, and in November he held an exhibition of 17 sketches and studies under the title "The Four Seasons of Kyoto".

-1969 In January, he was awarded the Mainichi Art award for "Tide at Daybreak" and the production of the exhibition.
+In January, he was awarded the Mainichi Art award for "Tide at Daybreak" and the production of the exhibition.
+From April to September, he made a sketching tour of Germany and Austria with his wife.

 1974 He became chairman of the board of directors at Kaiso-Nitten.

-1984 In April, he became adviser to the Nitten Exhibition and in June he was selected to join the committee at the Federal Republic of Germany's "Orden pour le Merite, Wissenschaften und Kunste" and received his award at Bonn University the following year.
+1984 In April, he became adviser to the Nitten Exhibition.
+In June, he was selected to join "Der Orden Pour le Merite fur Wissenschaften und Kunste", the committee at the Federal Republic of Germany.
+The following year, he received the award at University of Bonn.

 2005 In April, the Higashiyama Kaii Setouchi Art Museum was opened by Kagawa Prefecture.